Unit 5: Telemedicine Services

 When a "spoke" facility is providing a telestroke service via a telecommunications system, they are to use HCPCs code Q3014 (telehealth originating site facility code) to bill for the technical services, along with Revenue Code 0780 with a stroke diagnosis.

-Always check Medical Policy!
+Always Check Medical Policy

 Medical Policy includes medical guidelines that are appropriate for the majority of individuals with a particular disease, illness, or condition.
-For guidelines for telestroke services, please see Highmark Medical Policy Z-65: Telestroke.

 Verify Eligibility